ashwin2125/hashnode-backups/ckscxv23x04ftu5s12y8cf1bb.md

 Please spend a couple of minutes just proofreading your email/resume.
 Avoids errors and missing out details.
 Also, please make sure you don't include any valueless stuffs you did, in the resume.

-Example : Since we are from IT Department, "Attended aeronatical workshop in 2017" doesn't count as your co-curriculur activity.
+Example : If you are from IT Department, "Attended aeronatical workshop in 2017" doesn't count as your co-curriculur activity.

 ## LinkedIn :